kontent-ai-presales-engineering/personalization_AB_Demo/TECHNICAL_OVERVIEW.md

 - **A:** Update in Kontent.ai, run `npm run model:generate` to regenerate TypeScript models, update components if needed.

 **Q: Can we add more external APIs?**
 - **A:** Yes - follow the pattern: Create serverless function in `/api/`, create client component, integrate into page.
 Same pattern as Google Ratings.
+For simple data generation, can also use synchronous client-side functions like PMS availability.

 ### Technical Questions